After Goodbye

 Presence Is the Practice

 Tonga is a place of new beginnings.
 Humpback mothers travel there to give birth, to nurse, to guide the next generation into the world.
-Swimming alongside a mother and her calf — watching them move in perfect synchronization, the escort hovering protectively nearby — I felt connected to something ancient.
+Swimming alongside a mother and her calf — watching them move in perfect synchronization, the escort hovering protectively nearby — I felt connected to something outside of time.

 Life arriving.
 Life continuing.
 Life ending.